jimmyKodar/Tetris/DEV_JOURNAL.md

 Game works.
 Blocks are spawned, blocks stop at the bottom.
 Game over happens if a frozen block exists in the top 3 rows.

 Added side movment and quickdrop.
 Movment is not registered if keypress happens to fast (less than framTime).
 But its good enough now so i save that one for the end.

+Cant get frame updates to work properly and input and animation looks and feels bad.
+Made a new branch because i realised timing is fundamentally messed up.
+I need to redo al lthe timing logic with "requestAnimationFrame()" instead.

 ## 2024-05-09